No767/Kumiko/README.md

 ## Kumiko (久美子)

-Kumiko is a multipurpose fork of [Rin](https://github.com/No767/Rin) built with freedom and choice in mind.
+Kumiko is a multipurpose Discord bot built with freedom and choice in mind.
 Kumiko allows you to decide on whether you wish to use the services provided.
 Kumiko includes a opt-in economy system, and soon a web dashboard (pinned for v2.0).
 Just like Rin, Kumiko is completely written in Python, and is a direct upstream fork from Rin.
-Which means that all of Rin's 15+ services are directly integrated into Kumiko.
+Which means that all of Rin's 20 services are directly integrated into Kumiko.

 ## Rin (リン)

 Rin is a Discord bot written with Pycord and Python, and is focused on fetching data from third-party services with lighting performance in mind.
 For example, you could look up some memes with the Reddit service, or find your favorite anime with the MyAnimeList service.
 Rin supports a lot of services, such as Twitter, MangaDex, Reddit, YouTube, Hypixel, and many more.
 Rin is also designed to be fast, and uses [Uvloop](https://github.com/MagicStack/uvloop) under the hood, which is 2 times faster than Node.js and reaches the same speeds as many Go programs.
-On top on that, Rin is powered by the fatest JSON parser in the world, SIMDJSON.
+On top on that, Rin is powered by the fastest JSON parser in the world, SIMDJSON.
 For more info, please check out the [Docs](https://docs.rinbot.live/).

 **For the future of Rin, please see this [gist](https://gist.github.com/No767/de27c61dc471ac331a45ea7c2bda62c0).**